chrisguest75/docker_examples/76_building_cpp_package/README.md

 TODO:

-* Build and transfer to a scratch container
+* Build and transfer to a scratch container.
+* libgomp does not show up in ldd
+* Understand how to configure options in configure and automake

 ## Get code